Speed Camera Tickets: Do They Matter for Your Insurance Policy?

 Article Contents

-• The specific date and time of the incident
+• The date and time the speeding incident occurred

-• The direction in which the vehicle was travelling
+• The direction that the vehicle was travelling

 How do speed camera tickets work?